What does the German Supply Chain Act regulate?

 Creating legal certainty

-The Supply Chain Act defines clear requirements for corporate due diligence obligations.
-This creates a legal basis for companies to identify and assess human rights risks and take appropriate measures.
-This should not only increase legal certainty for companies, but also ensure the protection of potentially affected people.
+The Supply Chain Act establishes clear requirements for corporate due diligence obligations.
+It provides a legal framework for companies to identify and assess human rights risks and implement appropriate measures.
+This is intended not only to enhance legal certainty for businesses but also to ensure the protection of potentially affected individuals.

 Establishing fair conditions for competition

-Another key aspect of the Supply Chain Act is to create a fair framework for companies in Germany.
-It is intended to ensure that companies already acting responsibly are not disadvantaged in comparison to those that neglect human rights and environmental standards.
-This means that companies which have proactively invested in complying with corporate due diligence obligations will not come under pressure from competitors that ignore standards in order to cut costs.
+Another key aspect of the Supply Chain Act is to create a fair competitive framework for companies in Germany.
+It aims to ensure that businesses already acting responsibly are not disadvantaged compared to those that disregard human rights and environmental standards.
+This means that companies that have proactively invested in meeting their due diligence obligations will not face pressure from competitors who ignore standards to cut costs.

 External review and enforcement